 Phantoms of the Prohibition Ghosts & Cocktails Tour

 What would make a ghost tour even better?
-If you answered “drinking,” then this unique tour is for you!
+If you answered “drinking,” then this unique Whiskey Row walking tour is for you!

 Venture out with Louisville Food Tours and explore the hidden stories of Louisville’s haunted past.
-As you eat and drink your way down Whiskey Row, you’ll meet the resident ghosts of Louisville’s historic downtown, trace the footsteps of bourbon magnates and mobsters, discover hidden speakeasies in the belly of Whiskey Row, and learn the shocking true story of Prohibition.
+As you eat and drink your way down Whiskey Row, you’ll meet the resident ghosts of Louisville’s historic downtown, trace the footsteps of bourbon magnates and mobsters, discover hidden speakeasies, and learn the shocking true story of Prohibition.

 If you think you know a little about Prohibition, this tour just might have you questioning everything.
 Like for instance: Carry A. Nation, the hatchet-wielding saloon smashing Kentuckian that is the poster child for Debbie Downer temperance ladies, was actually a certified bada** who history has given a completely undeserved bad rep. Or that the Blue Lady, who haunts one of Louisville’s most famous historic hotels (you know, the one made famous by the Great Gatsby) was actually murdered by a celebrated Kentucky war hero.

-The stories on this tour are as fascinating as the ghosts, and the Prohibition-era cocktails make the perfect accompaniment to Louisville’s spooky history.
-You can book your tour at Louisville Food Tours and use the code LGL10 for 10% off.
+The stories on this tour are as fascinating as the ghosts, and the Prohibition-era cocktails and spirits (paired with delicious small bites) make the perfect accompaniment to Louisville’s spooky history.
+You can book your Whiskey Row walking tour at Louisville Food Tours and use the code LGL10 for 10% off.